salkuadrat/f/README.md

 cd myapp
 ```

-The above command will automatically create `myapp` project in the `myapp` directory, then automatically install all the required dependencies.
+The above command will automatically create `myapp` project in the `myapp` directory, then automatically install all the required dependencies (in this example: path, intl, http, and provider).

 Feel free to add as many dependencies as you want.